jpritikin/BlackThurs/README.md

 ## Compensation Contract Requirements

 - The compensation contract will be created on Ethereum.
 - The contract will store accounts and compensation amounts.
-Compensation amounts will be stored as proportions of a total compensation.
-The total compensation amount will be set during contract initialization.
-This arrangement allows total compensation to be set at the last minute prior to funding the contract.
-Once the contract is funded, total compensation can no longer be changed.
+Compensation amounts will be stored as amounts of DAI.
-- Data will be added to the contract using multiple transactions.
+- During creation, data will be added to the contract using multiple transactions.
 There is too much data to load in a single transaction.
-Once data is loaded, the API to load data will be permanently locked.
+Once data is loaded, the API to load data will be locked to the contract creator.
+- It shall be possible to continue to add more data using a multisig authorization.
+The keys in the multisig represent the compensation committee that shall review claims submitted by vault owners who were omitted from the initial compensation class.
-- A MKR executive will fund the contract with the required amount of DAI, setting the total compensation amount.
+- A MKR executive will fund the contract with the required amount of DAI.
 - To claim compensation, vault owners will call a no-argument function claim() from a static webpage.
 The contract will send back the compensation amount to the caller based on the caller's Ethereum address.
-The caller's address and amount proportion will be erased from the compensation contract.
+The caller's address and amount shall be erased from the compensation contract.
 - The compensation contract will have a function to transfer any remaining balance back to the surplus account and self-destruct.
 This function will be callable only by MKR executive.

 ## Static webpage